El Karama Lodge: Our full report

 Generally guests go out for an early game drive or game walk, coming back for breakfast around 09:00.
 Lunch is usually around 13:00 and dinner about 20:00.
 Lunch is usually served at the poolside, breakfast and dinner in the main dining area, where a fire is often lit in the evening.

-During our last visit in 2019, we had a delicious buffet lunch of creamy vegetable curry, fluffy rice, avocado salad, Kenyan green beans and chapattis.
+During our last visit, we had a delicious buffet lunch of creamy vegetable curry, fluffy rice, avocado salad, Kenyan green beans and chapattis.
 Dessert was a caramelized pineapple with cream.

 Dinner is typically three courses.
 We started with vegetable soup; this was followed by roast chicken which was accompanied by roast potatoes, cabbage and spinach; for dessert we tucked in to crème caramel.
 Everything was delicious!